 Leaving Europe and moving to New Zealand can be an exciting adventure in a country full of natural beauty and diverse scenery.
-We looked at just some of the reasons why people a moving to New Zealand from Europe.
+We looked at just some of the reasons why people are moving to New Zealand from Europe.

 Cost of living

-The cost of living varies according to location, with the bigger cities such as Auckland and Wellington being more expensive than some of the more rural areas.
+The cost of living varies according to location, with the bigger cities such as Auckland and Wellington being more expensive than some of the rural areas.
 There are affordable apartments and riverside condos to buy or rent in the city and spacious houses with land in the suburbs and villages.
 People who live and work in New Zealand can generally expect their salaries to be lower than their home country.
 However, the cost of living may also be considerably lower.

 Job and career prospects